Robust Non-Singular Bouncing Cosmology from Regularized Hyperbolic Field Space: Theoretical Foundation with Epistemic Classification

-Violation of this condition leads to exponential growth of kinetic energy, narrow basin of attraction, and breakdown of the perturbative description---precisely the problems exhibited by the original exponential metric.
+\textit{Justification}: Violation leads to exponential growth of kinetic energy, strong coupling, and breakdown of the perturbative description.
+The value 1 (rather than another finite constant) is a normalization convention. \end{assumption_box}